radio3-network/operations/readme.md

 ### App: News
 + see news from contacts and region
-+ twitter-like announcents, comments and votes
++ twitter-like announcements, comments and votes
 + submit events
   + set reminders (for day/hour)
   + rate event